Final BHS stores expected to close

-High street chains BHS and Austin Reed to cease trading
+High street chain BHS to cease trading

 Buyer beware: If you intend to make any purchases during the closing sales it is unlikely you'll be able to claim any refund for faulty products as the retailer will have ceased trading.